Time Lords (First, Second, Third, Fourth, Fifth, Sixth, War, Tenth, Eleventh, Twelfth and Thirteenth Doctors)

 - Worthy Opponent: Views the Doctor as this.

 A ruthless Time Lord politician who organized the Doctor's banishment to Earth and later teamed up with the Master to seize control of Gallifrey.
 Same actor as the one playing a high-up Time Lord who's part of the Doctor's trial at the end of "The War Games", so it's generally assumed it's the same character both times.

-- Battle in the Centre of the Mind: Engages in a long cat-and-mouse game with the Doctor in the Matrix.
+- Battle in the Center of the Mind: Engages in a long cat-and-mouse game with the Doctor in the Matrix.

 - Egomaniac Hunter: How he appears in the Matrix.

-- Expanded Universe: Marc Platt's Doctor Who Yearbook short story "Future Imperfect" claims that Goth had earlier gone undercover as Lemuel Gulliver in the Land of Fiction during "The Mind Robber".
+- Expanded Universe: Marc Platt's Doctor Who Yearbook short story "Future Imperfect" claims that Goth had earlier gone undercover as Lemuel Gulliver in the Land of Fiction during "The Mind Robber" to monitor the Second Doctor.
 (Gulliver was also played by Bernard Horsfall.)

 - Fake Ultimate Hero: Borusa gives him credit for the Master's supposed death in order to maintain public confidence in the Time Lord government.

 - Hunting the Most Dangerous Game: His pursuit of the Doctor in the Matrix has heavy shades of this.

 - Names to Run Away From: Gothic Horror comes to mind.

 - Unwitting Pawn: He unwittingly aids the Master in his plan, and gets killed in return.